drozzy/frags/README.md

     frags:populate(100).

 Now those tables shold have more data.
-Now add and remove some frags and observer the tables:
+Now add and remove some frags and examine the tables:

     frags:add_frag().
     frags:add_frag().